wwwaiyan/terraform-aws-eks/README.md

 ```
 we can check terraform state with `terraform state list` command

-In this case, EKS Cluster Creation with root module
+In this case, the EKS cluster is created using the root module, which includes the following resources:
 ✔️ Created VPC and subnets for EKS Cluster - [terraform-aws-vpc](https://github.com/wwwaiyan/terraform-aws-vpc)
 ✔️ Created EKS Cluster with managed node group
 ✔️ Added cluster context in default kubeconfig (ready to use `kubectl`)